Graph neural networks-based Scheduler for Production planning problems using Reinforcement Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} task of manufacturing or production scheduling receives increasing attention from manufacturing enterprises to increase profitability and productivity on the shop floor, especially in a globally competitive market.
-Job shop scheduling problems (JSSP) are concerned with the allocation of tasks over time to a limited number of resources in such a way that one or more objectives for e.g., lower production costs, shorter processing time, etc. are optimized.
-It derives the most appropriate time to execute each operation by taking into account temporal relations between production processes and constraints of the shared manufacturing resources.
-JSSP are in general NP-hard.
+The task of manufacturing or production scheduling receives increasing attention from manufacturing enterprises to increase profitability and productivity on the shop floor, especially in a globally competitive market.
+The Job Shop Scheduling Problem (JSSP) is concerned with the allocation of tasks within a stipulated time to a limited number of resources in such a way that one or more objectives are optimized, for e.g.: lower production costs, lower setup time, shorter planned time, etc. The objectives are met by deriving an appropriate time to execute each operation by taking into account temporal relations between production processes and constraints of the shared manufacturing resources.
+JSSP is considered an NP-hard problem.